objektwerks/scalaz/README.md

 Scalaz
 ------
->The purpose of this project is to prototype and test Scalaz and FS2 features.
+>The purpose of this project is to prototype and test Scalaz, FS2 and ZIO features.